zwaldowski/zw-schoolwork/README.md

 This repo encompasses homework and coursework completed as part of my undergraduate education.
 It serves as a source of reference, demonstration (or development, hopefully) of skill, and one more thing whose backing up I don't have to worry about.

+Do note that some assignments may have incomplete or incorrect implementations.
+YMMV.

 **Please don't cheat.
 It's not cool.**

 When not otherwise indicated, code is licensed under the [MIT license](http://opensource.org/licenses/MIT).